astropy/astropy/docs/development/codeguide.rst

 * Docstrings must be present for all public classes/methods/functions, and must follow the form outlined in the :doc:`docguide` document.

-* Unit tests are encouraged for all public methods and functions, and should adhere to the standards set in the :doc:`testguide` document.
+* Unit tests should be provided for as many public methods and functions as possible, and should adhere to the standards set in the :doc:`testguide` document.

 Data and Configuration
 ----------------------